holistic-stack/openscad-tree-sitter/packages/openscad-parser/docs/implementation-status.md

 - ✅ **Documentation Maintenance**: Up-to-date documentation and tracking
 - ✅ **Technical Innovation**: Advanced solutions like recursive expression drilling

-The OpenSCAD parser project has achieved significant success with robust implementation of core OpenSCAD language features, comprehensive testing, and high-quality documentation.
-The echo statement implementation represents a major milestone, demonstrating the parser's ability to handle complex expression hierarchies and providing a solid foundation for future enhancements.
+The OpenSCAD parser project has achieved significant success with robust implementation of core OpenSCAD language features, comprehensive testing, and high-quality documentation. **The ForLoopVisitor complete success represents a major breakthrough**, demonstrating that systematic type fixing and proper visitor integration can achieve 100% test success rates.
+This proven methodology provides a clear path to completing the remaining visitor implementations and achieving near-100% overall test coverage.